-Concord, NH – The New Hampshire Fish and Game Department has set final season dates and bag limits for the 2021-22 waterfowl hunting season after considering emailed comments from the sporting community.
+Concord, NH – The New Hampshire Fish and Game Department has set final season dates and bag limits for the 2022-23 waterfowl hunting seasons after considering comments from the sporting community.

 The regular duck season is 60 days long with a bag limit of six birds daily.
-The regular Canada goose season is 60 days long with two birds allowed in the daily bag.
-The season dates and bag limits as well as a map of the waterfowl zones may be viewed at www.huntnh.com/hunting/waterfowl-season.html.
+The regular Canada goose season is 60 days long with two birds in the daily bag.
+For season dates, bag limits, and a map of the waterfowl zones visit www.huntnh.com/hunting/waterfowl-season.html.

-The following are the waterfowl seasons for ducks, mergansers, coots, and Canada geese:
+The following are the waterfowl seasons for ducks, sea ducks, mergansers, coots, and Canada geese:

-- The Inland and Connecticut River Zone waterfowl season opens on October 5 and runs through November 7, and then reopens November 24 through December 19, 2021.
+- The Inland and Connecticut River Zone waterfowl season opens on October 4 and runs through November 6, and then reopens from November 23 through December 18, 2022.

+The hooded merganser species restriction of 2 per day has been removed, so 5 hooded mergansers can be harvested per day.
 To hunt for migratory birds, Granite State residents must have a current Regular New Hampshire Hunting, Combination, or Archery License.
-All nonresidents must have a Regular New Hampshire Hunting, Combination, Archery, or a Small Game License.
-No license is required for youth hunters under age 16.
-However, youth hunters must be accompanied by a properly licensed adult age 18 or older.
+All nonresidents must have a Regular New Hampshire Hunting, Combination, Archery, or Small Game License.
+No license is required for youth hunters under the age of 16.
+However, youth must be accompanied by a properly licensed adult age 18 or older.
 In addition, duck and goose hunters age 16 and older must have a:

 - NH Migratory Waterfowl License;